-We’d expect to pay triple the price to experience this sort of sound quality, particularly from a wireless headset, though there is a caveat you need to bear in mind.
-We found that to get the most out of these headphones, you’ll need to spend time tweaking the EQ in the Xbox Accessories app to dial in exactly how you want them to sound.
-That’s a good thing, though, as everyone hears sound differently and has preferences when it comes to bass, mids and highs.
+To get the most out of these headphones, you’ll need to spend time tweaking the EQ in the Xbox Accessories app to dial in exactly how you want them to sound.
+That’s a good thing, though, as everyone hears sound differently and has preferences when it comes to bass, mids, and highs.

-We’re also extremely pleased that Microsoft didn’t forget to include a good microphone on the Xbox Wireless Headset.
-You’ll probably get a richer, slightly fuller tone from the boom mics found on competing headphones, but the Xbox Wireless Headset’s microphone sounds great, and has clever technology like auto-mute to eliminate background noise when you’re not speaking.
+We’re also extremely pleased that Microsoft included a good microphone on the Xbox Wireless Headset.
+You’ll probably get a richer, slightly fuller tone from the boom mics found on competing headphones, sure.
+But the Xbox Wireless Headset’s microphone sounds great, packing clever technology like auto-mute to eliminate background noise when you’re not speaking.

 The overall design of the headset is also superb, with a premium feel that completely belies the cheaper price point Microsoft has managed to achieve.
 Simply put, if you’re in the market for a wireless gaming headset to go with your new Xbox Series X or Xbox Series S console, or even if you’re a PC gamer, the Xbox Wireless Headset is as good as it gets.